 Engineering & Science Electives (E&S): 12 credits

 BSCE students are required to complete 12 credits of Engineering and Science Elective coursework (CEE 400-level courses or non-CEE courses from a department-approved list).
-Included in these 12 credits, students must include a basic science course.
+Included in these 12 credits, students must include one basic science course.
 See the BSCE Engineering and Science Electives list for complete details.

 General Electives can bring the balance of credits to 180, which is required to complete the degree.